JamesWoolfenden/terraform-aws-codecommit/README.md

 This modules creates a repo with direct updates to the master denied.
 Its has been a common DevOps process pattern to use the mainline model or trunk-based development <https://paulhammant.com/2013/04/05/what-is-trunk-based-development/,> however it is with experience that the optimal pattern is of short lived single activity feature branches, YMMV.

-To use this repo the expected behaviour is to branch when starting a new piece of work, for example.
+To use this repository the expected behaviour is to branch when starting a new piece of work, for example.

 `git pull`